heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 ## Constraints

-- The CLI must be written in Java, compatible with Java 17
+- The CLI application must be written in Java, compatible with Java 17
-- The CLI must be built using Maven
+- The CLI application must be built using Maven

 ## Remarks